 In my case, I have two opportunities throughout the day to make a levain or mix a dough, at 9:00 a.m. and 9:00 p.m.

 Recommended reading: Read on for more detail on my sourdough starter maintenance routine, including the signs I look for when my starter is ready for a feeding.

 How do I feed my sourdough starter?
 Well, that's it!
 I'll keep this post updated with any changes to my feeding regimen, but if you're interested in reading more about starters, look at my sourdough starter collection, where I have a collection of maintenance routines, discard recipes, guides, and more.

 If you're having issues with your sourdough starter, check out my roundup of the most commonly asked starter questions I've compiled over the last decade: 21 common sourdough starter problems with solutions.

 If you want to get baking straight away with your starter, check out these recipes to get a loaf of sourdough bread on your table in no time.

-I have an in-depth sourdough starter FAQ with many questions and answers, but below are a few related to the question how do I feed my sourdough starter?.
+I have an in-depth sourdough starter FAQ with many questions and answers, but below are a few related to how I feed my sourdough starter.